Topical Steroid Withdrawals and Steroid Phobia

 Disclaimer: With all medications there are potential side effects.
 Depending on what you are treating you must weigh up the benefits against those potential side effects.

-There is a phobia against steroid use in today’s society for a reason.
-Thanks to the internet, social media, non-for-profit organizations and forums, the public have more access, knowledge and a better understanding of what those potential side effects from medications can be.
+There is a phobia against topical steroid use in today’s society for a reason.
+Thanks to non-for-profit organizations, social media, and forums, the public have more access, knowledge and a better understanding of what potential side effects from medications can be.

-Steroids were introduced 70 years ago to treat skin conditions like atopic dermatitis and psoriasis.
+Topical steroids were introduced 70 years ago to treat skin conditions like atopic dermatitis and psoriasis.
 But the world is a very different place today.
-There are other options.
-There are also peoples own personal experiences available for you to connect with and their experiences can help you make better educated choices for yourself.
+There are safer other options.

 AMPERNA® Topical Steroid Withdrawals